Major Requirements

 Upper Level Writing Requirement

 Students must complete two "W" courses offered by the Department of Economics.
-Normally, one of these will be ECO 231W.
+Normally, one of these will be ECON 231W.
 Independent study and internship courses can be taken for W credit with permission of the instructor.

 Top ↑